 OK, I built it.
 How do I get people to use it?

-Make the calculator visible: add a bold CTA on your homepage, link it in your main navigation, and place relevant calculators on specific service pages.
-Share it on social media and in newsletters to drive traffic and engagement.
+Make the calculator visible: add a bold CTA on your homepage, link it in main navigation, and place relevant calculators on specific service pages.
+Share it on social and in newsletters to drive traffic.

-A: It automates lead qualification, speeds up the sales cycle, and increases conversion by giving visitors instant, transparent pricing.
+A: It automates lead qualification, shortens the sales cycle, and increases conversions by giving visitors instant, transparent pricing.

 A: Gate the full, polished quote behind a minimal form (name + email) and deliver the itemized quote by email.
 That balances user value and lead capture.